-2) If you are planning to start a company and you are worried about possibility of failure, you can reduce your risk by start a consulting business in parallel.
-You get time to fine tune your business model.
+2) If you are planning to start a company and you are worried about the possibility of failure, you can reduce your risk by starting a consulting business in parallel.
+You get time to fine-tune your business model.

 3) Most of us get at least a few hours free every week.
 You can make use of that time to add a few hundred dollars to your savings account.